 As a socially and environmentally conscious company, each year a portion of our profits are distributed to local, national and international non-profit organizations, benefiting communities and the people who live there as well as the environment we share.
-We are committed to discovering and supporting organizations that possess strong beliefs in community and the environment, as well as a few others.
-We give all of our gifts in full during the first quarter of each fiscal calendar year.

 Junior Achievement (www.ja.org/default.asp) is the world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 Junior Achievement programs help prepare young people for the real world by showing them how to generate wealth and effectively manage it, how to create jobs which make their communities more robust, and how to apply entrepreneurial thinking to the workplace.
 Students put these lessons into action and learn the value of contributing to their communities.
 JA’s unique approach allows volunteers from the community to deliver our curriculum while sharing their experiences with students.
 Embodying the heart of JA, our 382,637 classroom volunteers transform the key concepts of our lessons into a message that inspires and empowers students to believe in themselves, showing them they can make a difference in the world.